10 Best Ways to See the Smoky Mountain Fall Foliage

 6. Go Horseback Riding

 Hop on the saddle and roam the Smokies!
 Horseback riding is a unique way to take in the fall foliage.
-The Cades Cove Riding Stables and the Sugarlands Riding Stables just outside of downtown Gatlinburg are great options for horseback riding in the Smokies.
-Both offer guided horseback riding trips in the Great Smoky Mountains National Park.
+The Cades Cove Riding Stables is a great option for horseback riding in the Smokies.
+It offers guided horseback riding trips in the Great Smoky Mountains National Park.
 You don’t have to have any experience to enjoy these horseback riding adventures.
-Pick your spot and enjoy the ride!
+Just enjoy the ride!

 7. Check out the Observation Towers